CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 ## Flow Control

-Congestion control prevents traffic loss during times of congestion and helps identify which traffic to keep if you need to drop packets.
+Flow control influences data transmission to manage congestion along a network path.

-Cumulus Linux supports the following congestion control mechanisms:
+Cumulus Linux supports the following flow control mechanisms:
 - Pause Frames (IEEE 802.3x), sends specialized ethernet frames to an adjacent layer 2 switch to stop or *pause* **all** traffic on the link during times of congestion.
 Pause frames are generally not recommended due to their scope of impact.
 - Priority Flow Control (PFC), which is an upgrade of Pause Frames that IEEE 802.1bb defines, extends the pause frame concept to act on a per-COS value basis instead of an entire link.
 A PFC pause frame indicates to the peer which specific COS value to pause, while other COS values or queues continue transmitting.
-- Explicit Congestion Notification (ECN).
-Unlike Pause Frames and PFC that operate only at layer 2, ECN is an end-to-end layer 3 congestion control protocol.
-Defined by RFC 3168, ECN relies on bits in the IPv4 header Traffic Class to signal congestion conditions.
-ECN requires one or both server endpoints to support ECN to be effective.

 ### Flow Control Buffers